iamcristinanr/PREMIOS/README.md

     choice_text = models.CharField(max_length=200)
     votes = models.IntegerField(default=0)
 ```
-### Every time you make a change you must dor migration
+### Every time you make a change you must do migration

 In the console (we have to have the virtual environment active and be located in the parent folder)
 ```zsh